 - Website management: Build and manage a digital storefront using a self-service portal.
 Pick from various templates and add or edit content.

-- Catalog management: Create and organize a digital catalog of products/services that lists the specifications and prices.
+- Catalogue management: Create and organise a digital catalogue of products/services that lists the specifications and prices.
 Also, moderate the product tags and listings.

-- Shopping cart: Facilitate a customer’s selection of products/services and accept various modes of payments.
+- Shopping basket: Facilitate a customer's selection of products/services and accept various modes of payments.

-- Order management: Organize, track, and execute all customer orders from a central location.
+- Order management: Organise, track, and execute all customer orders from a central location.